alite/vjlxnr/README.md

 ## What it does …

 It moves and zooms an image (_image layer_) according to the audio level which is sampled at periodic intervals or when exceeding a given threshold.
-Optional a second layer (_mask layer_) can be switched on, which moves independently of the other image layer.
+Optional a second layer (_mask layer_) can be switched on, which is moved independently with it's own set of parameters.
 The resulting image is calculated by multiplicating the pixel values.
-The resulting image also can be faded in and out or be modified by color filters.
+The calculated video effect can be faded in and out or be modified by color filters.
 The design of this VJing tool is focussed on being mostly programmable/automatable.
-This way sicians can integrate video effects in their performance without the need of taking hands off their musical intruments.
+This way musicians can integrate video effects in their performance without the need of taking hands off their musical intruments.

 ## What it contains …

-The project contains a Max4Live audio device for use in Ableton Live and a folder containing a set of images for free use.
+The project contains a Max4Live audio device for use in Ableton Live and a folder containing a set of sample images for free use.
 (See [License](LICENSE.txt))

 ## How it works …